swiftlang/swift-evolution/proposals/testing/NNNN-swift-testing-and-xctest-interoperability.md

 | `XCTAssert` success is a ...         | No-op           | ⚠️ Runtime Warning Issue                     | 💥 `fatalError`   |
 | `throw XCTSkip` is a ...             | ❌ Test Failure | ❌ Test Failure                              | ❌ Test Failure   |

-### Limited support for Swift Testing APIs in XCTest
+### Targeted support for Swift Testing APIs with XCTest API equivalents

 We propose supporting the following Swift Testing APIs in XCTest: